Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

 - Where : where is it ?

 - How : how the principles points of the text are highlighted ?

 I suggest you to read the text with the intention of finding answers to your questions.

 - To break down the text into different little parts to make it easier to analyze it

 - While you are looking for the answers to your questions, maybe you will get a new variety of questions, write them down

 Click on the picture if you want to see it on Amazon

 A Short Course in Reading French

 Have a look at the others articles to get more resources, to get more fluency, to know French literature, French expressions you can use in different situations.
-To be your own teacher, to be able to have nice talks with native speakers.
-To put emphasis on improving your language skills, studying a variety of aspects of the French language.
-If you do want to go to the university.
+To be your own professor, to be able to have nice talks with native speakers.
+To put emphasis on improving your language skills, studying aspects of the French language.
+If you do want to go to school.